istio/istio.io/content/en/about/contribute/review/index.md

 ## Follow up issues

-When a **Reviewer** files a follow up issue as part of the [review process](#reviewing-content-prs), the GitHub issue must include the following information:
+When a **Reviewer** files a follow up issue as part of the [review process](#review-content-prs), the GitHub issue must include the following information:

-- Details about the [supplemental acceptance criteria](#supplemental-acceptance-criteria) that the content failed to meet.
+- Details about the [supplemental acceptance criteria](#supplemental-acceptance-criteria) the content failed to meet.
 - Link to the original PR.
 - Username of the technical Subject Matter Experts (SMEs).
 - Labels to sort the issues.